 Middle School.
 In addition to core subjects, CFLA offers middle school Art, Music, Performing Arts, Languages, Computers, Reading, Intensive Math, Peer Counseling and Leadership Skills, Speech and Debate, Creative Writing and Physical Education.

 High School.
 CFLA offers all classes required for a four year college preparatory diploma.
-In addition, CFLA offers concentration areas in Sports Management and Business as well as Digital Technology.
 Students are also provided the opportunity to take on-line classes to advance their academics or explore areas of interest.
 A 100% high school graduation rate is expected each year.